 In addition, are growing more quickly than any other energy use class in the country.

 Unfortunately, our ideal world has been a long time coming, but not for want of trying.
-Over the last 26 years, three high-level major global conferences for preventing destructive the planet’s irreplaceable natural resources followed Brundtland’s report—the 1992 Rio Earth Summit, the 2002 World Summit on Sustainable Development in Johannesburg and last year’s Rio+20.
+Over the last 30 years, three high-level major global conferences for preventing destructive the planet’s irreplaceable natural resources followed Brundtland’s report.
+For it was the 1992 Rio Earth Summit and the 2002 World Summit on Sustainable Development in Johannesburg and last year’s Rio+20.

 These are heady, and admirable, ambitions.
 But the U.S. has far to go.
 According to the respected 2012 Environmental Performance Index (EPI) put out by researchers at Yale and Columbia Universities with the World Economic Forum and European Commission.
 All which ranks countries on how close they are globally to established environmental policy goals.
 So the U.S. ranks 49 out of 132.
 This assessment, based on the nation’s environmental stresses to human health.
 Also the ecosystem conditions and natural resource management.
 That’s far below all other G6 nations and a surprising host of other developing nations.
 Even worse, our Trend EPI rank, which indicates how quickly we’re moving up, falls even lower at 77.